nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 4. Non-functional requirements.

-The [Appendix: Instructions for Manual Testing](#appendix-instructions-for-manual-testing) section gives detailed instructions on how you can perform testing on the features in ConnectNUS.
+The [Appendix: Instructions for Manual Testing](#appendix-instructions-for-manual-testing) section gives detailed instructions on how you can perform testing on the features in CoDoc.
 In this section, you will be provided with:
 1. An overview of the command to execute to test the feature.
 2. Sample test cases to be executed.
 3. The expected behaviour of the test command.